ThinhPTran/clojure-objc/readme.md

 # clojure-objc

-WARNING!
-THIS IS AN ALPHA RELEASE

-A clojure compiler that targets objc runtimes.
+A Clojure compiler that targets objc runtimes.

 ## Leiningen plugin